Cathedral of St. Bartholomew, Plzeň: The Description of the Decorations

-The most valuable decoration of the church is the argillite sculpture of the Pilsner Madonna (from around 1390) in the middle of the main pseudo-gothic altar designed by the architect Josef Mocker.
+The most valuable decoration of the church is the argillite sculpture of the Plzeň Madonna (from around 1390) in the middle of the main pseudo-gothic altar designed by the architect Josef Mocker.
 An extraordinary work of gothic woodcraft is also a monumental group of statues "The Calvary" from the 1460s.
 There is an entrance from the main nave to the late gothic Sternberg Chapel in the right part of the church, where also the Czech Altar is located – an Art Nouveau work of the carver Jan Kastner.
-In the church, we can also find colourful stained glass windows, such as the window with Calvary motive by pilsner painter Josef Mandl, or works by other influential artists.
+In the church, we can also find colourful stained glass windows, such as the window with Calvary motive by local painter Josef Mandl, or works by other influential artists.

 Curiosities

-The 27th chapel of the holy Saint Vithus Journey from Prague to Boleslav was dedicated to the Pilsen Madonna.
+The 27th chapel of the holy Saint Vitus Journey from Prague to Boleslav was dedicated to the Plzeň Madonna.
 This chapel was founded in the years 1674–1690.
-The donator of this chapel was Adolf Vratislav, the imperial count von Sternberg, the highest provincial judge.
-On Monday, November 17, 2014 the great tower of the cathedral obtained its bells again, except for one originally molten in the Netherlands for a contribution of a bell maker from Zbraslav, Rudolf Manoušek junior.
+The donator of this chapel was Adolf Vratislav, the imperial count of Sternberg, the highest provincial judge.
+On 17 November 2014 the great tower of the cathedral obtained its bells again, except for one originally molten in the Netherlands for a contribution of a bell maker from Zbraslav, Rudolf Manoušek junior.

-The Sternberg Chapel
+Sternberg Chapel

-At the beginning of the 16th century the Sternberg Chapel was added to the already existing Cathedral of St. Bartholomew in Pilsen.
+At the beginning of the 16th century the Sternberg Chapel was added to the already existing Cathedral of St. Bartholomew in Plzeň.
 Its construction took place mainly due to certain power-influenced events.
 The noble Sternberg family chose this place as the family's eternal rest place.